Practical resource for using AI inside the firm

 Use automation where it reduces admin

 AI and automation can classify the enquiry, draft a safe acknowledgement, route it to the right person, create a task and remind the owner.
 It should not invent advice, quote fees without approval or process client-confidential documents until governance is agreed.
+The useful first win is visibility and controlled follow-up.

 Issue calculator

-Model the cost of enquiry leakage
+Model the cost of accountancy enquiry leakage

 Lost opportunities